DanielCondeTorres/YAP-TAZ-TEAD/README.md

 <!-- Introduction -->
 ## Introduction :movie_camera:

+### YAP/TAZ and Hippo Signaling Pathway

+#### Overview

+The YAP/TAZ-TEAD pathway is a key regulatory mechanism in cell growth, proliferation, and apoptosis.
+It plays a crucial role in organ development, tissue regeneration, and cancer progression.

+#### Hippo Pathway Regulation

+The Hippo signaling pathway controls the activity of YAP (Yes-associated protein) and TAZ (Transcriptional coactivator with PDZ-binding motif) by phosphorylating them through a kinase cascade:

+Active Hippo Pathway: MST1/2 kinases activate LATS1/2 kinases, which phosphorylate YAP/TAZ, leading to their cytoplasmic retention or degradation.

+Inactive Hippo Pathway: When Hippo signaling is suppressed, YAP/TAZ translocate into the nucleus, bind to TEAD transcription factors, and activate genes that promote cell proliferation and survival.

+#### Key Functions

+- Development & Regeneration: YAP/TAZ drive cell proliferation and organ growth.

+- Cancer: Hyperactivation of YAP/TAZ leads to uncontrolled cell division, metastasis, and therapy resistance.

+- Fibrosis: Persistent YAP/TAZ activation contributes to excessive tissue scarring.

+#### Therapeutic Potential

+- YAP/TAZ-TEAD inhibitors are being explored for cancer treatment.

+- Hippo pathway modulators could aid in tissue repair and fibrosis management.

+- Targeting mechanical signals may help regulate YAP/TAZ activity in disease contexts.

+### Goal
 <p align="justify">
 The goal of this repository is to conduct molecular simulations to study a protein-protein complex implicated in cancer and to identify potential drugs to disrupt its formation.
 </p>